ErrorAtLine0/infinipaint/docs/BUILDING.md

 Alternatively, you could compile a version of this program that is entirely contained in a single HTML file.
 This is not ideal for hosting, as the entire HTML file has to be downloaded before anything can be displayed to the user.
 However, you can open this file in any browser without a need for a web server.

-After cloning the repository, `cd` into the repo, then run:
+After cloning the repository and updating the git submodules, `cd` into the repo, then run:
 ```
 ./conan/export_libs.sh
 conan install . --profile:host=conan/profiles/emscripten --profile:build=default --build=missing